jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_3_Genome_Browsers.md

 Genome browsers are software that allow you to display RNA-seq or other genomics data.
 There are many genome browsers available to you to use.

-My lab uses **UCSC Genome browser**, a website.
+A commonly used one is **UCSC Genome browser**, a website.
 Sadly, UCSC Genome browser doesn't have all genomes available.
+Using UCSC Genome browser requires a **public-facing, HTTP-viewable file space**.
+There are a few options for this, which include:
+- [Galaxy](https://usegalaxy.org/): Maximum size limit is 50 GB (uncompressed).
+250 GB of storage is available per Galaxy account.
+- [CyVerse Discovery Environment](https://de.cyverse.org/): 5 GB of space for free, but can be relatively slow to display.
+Offers a paid subscription service to expand space.
+- [Github](https://github.com/): files limited to 100MB, but very fast.
+- [Figshare](https://figshare.com/): not limited and fast, but every file needs to be uploaded individually and cannot be changed.
+Optimal for very stable links, e.g. in publications.
+- [DropBox](https://www.dropbox.com/): 2 GB free on their BasicFree plan.
+Many other paid dropbox plans are available with much more space.

-Also sad, using UCSC Genome browser requires a public-facing, HTTP-viewable file space.
-If you or your lab is interested in setting this up, please contact your IT folks (CNS-IT for the College of Natural Sciences).
-Even more sad - there is a current conflict with CSU's firewall that is creating a bug.
+If you or your lab is interested in setting up something specific for your lab, you should contact your IT folks (i.e., CNS-IT for the College of Natural Sciences).

 Another option is **IGV - Integrative Genomics Viewer**.
 IGV comes in a web app form and a downloadable form.
-The downloadable form has more customization options (bonus material below).
-Today we'll walk through the web app form of IGV to give you a sense of how to use the software.
+The downloadable form has more customization options.
+We will walk through the web app form of IGV to give you a sense of how to use the software.

 [IGV](https://igv.org/)